nus-cs2103-AY2223S2/ip/docs/README.md

 Usage: `find {search words}`

 Expected outcome:
-* Displays a list of tasks which the description contains the search words, or
+* Displays a list of tasks that contains the search words in their descriptions, or
-* Indicate that there are no match found
+* Indicates no matches found

 Example:
 ```